Our story · Eugene, Oregon · Est. 2005

 We didn't study agriculture.
 We lived it.

-The founder spent nearly two decades working across farms, orchards, and growing operations — from lemon and avocado orchards in Southern California to rows of kale, spinach, and lettuce in the Pacific Northwest.
+From March 2004 to April 2025, the founder spent more than two decades working across farms, orchards, and growing operations, from lemon and avocado orchards in Southern California to rows of kale, spinach, and lettuce in the Pacific Northwest.

 This wasn't borrowed inspiration.
 It was daily life: early mornings, muddy boots, the smell of citrus in the heat, the weight of a harvest bin, the quiet satisfaction of watching something grow.